The Crush (2010 film): Plot

-Eight-year-old Ardal Travis has a crush on his second class teacher, Ms. Purdy.
-He demonstrates his affections by giving her a toy ring.
-While shopping with his mother, Ardal sees Ms. Purdy, who happily explains that she has just been proposed to by her boyfriend Pierce and is engaged to be married.
-Pierce appears to be a jerk: he refuses to take Ms. Purdy for lunch to celebrate the hour-old engagement, instead insisting on going home to watch football.

-Ardal sees his dad put a gun carefully in the closet; he stares into the closet contemplating his options.
+Eight-year-old Ardal Travis has a crush on his second grade class teacher, Ms. Purdy, and demonstrates his love by giving her a toy ring.
+Subsequently, while out shopping with his mother, Ardal sees Ms. Purdy, who happily explains to them that she and her boyfriend Pierce have just become engaged to be married.
+Pierce appears to be a jerk; he refuses to take Ms. Purdy for lunch to celebrate the hour-old engagement, insisting instead on going home to watch the football.
+That evening Ardal sees his dad put a gun carefully in the closet, at which he stares contemplating his options.

-Ardal confronts Pierce while Pierce is impatiently waiting for Ms. Purdy outside of the school.
+Some days later, Ardal confronts Pierce while Pierce is impatiently waiting for Ms. Purdy outside of the school.
 Ardal challenges Pierce to a duel to the death, which Pierce mockingly accepts.
 The next day, Ardal meets Pierce in the school yard.
 Pierce forgets his gun on purpose and Ardal pulls a gun on him.
-Pierce at first believes it is a toy, but Ardal insists it is not.
+Pierce at first believes it to be a toy, but Ardal insists it is not.
 Ms. Purdy attempts to intervene but Ardal refuses to back down.
-Pierce, reduced to a crying mess says he never loved Ms. Purdy but only proposed to her to “shut her up.”
-Ardal shoots Pierce and he falls to the ground.
+Pierce, by now genuinely concerned for his own safety, becomes irate and is finally reduced to a crying mess, ultimately confessing that he never loved Ms. Purdy but only proposed to her to “shut her up".
+Ardal shoots the gun, the scene blacks out momentarily, and then returns with Pierce having fallen to the ground, but with eyes open.

-It is revealed that the gun was a toy, after all, one that Ardal’s father was saving in the closet until his birthday.
+It is revealed that the gun was a toy, after all, one that Ardal’s father was saving in his closet until his birthday.
 Ms. Purdy angrily calls off the engagement and breaks up with Pierce.
-She walks Ardal home, agreeing to “keep this between ourselves.”
-Ardal then tells Ms. Purdy that he doesn't deserve to marry her as well because he is "financially unstable and can't cater to all her needs" and that a woman like his teacher should get everything she wants.
-They then continue to walk hand in hand.
+She protectively walks Ardal out, agreeing to “keep this between ourselves".
+Ardal then tells Ms. Purdy that he has decided not to marry her after all because he is "not financially stable enough to cater for all [her] needs" adding that "someone as nice as you should have everything she wants".
+Charmed - even moved - by his earnest innocence and yet, despite herself, somehow still impressed by his precociousness, she says: "Come on Romeo, I'll get you home".
+As they walk off into the distance she places an affectionate hand fleetingly on his shoulder.

-At the beginning of the movie Ms. Purdy asked her students to look up the three words (Reveal, Pretend and Love), these three words summarize the whole film.
+At the beginning of the movie Ms. Purdy had asked her students to look up the three words 'reveal', 'pretend' and 'love'; concepts which, we now see, may be thought to encapsulate the entire film.